dgatwood/VISCAPTZ/README.md

 Tally and Camera IP Configuration:
 ----------------------------------

+OBS or
+Tricaster:
-If you are using OBS as your tally source, you must configure the WebSocket URL and, if necessary, a password.
+    If you are using EITHER a Tricaster or OBS as your tally source, you must specify the source or scene name to monitor.
 To do this, type:

+    ./viscaptz --settallysourcename "sourceName"

+    Because OBS scenes aren't always mapped 1:1 with sources, the OBS tally source lets you provide muliple scene names separated by a vertical pipe character (|).

+OBS:
+    If you are using OBS as your tally source, you must also configure the WebSocket URL and, if necessary, a password.
+To do this, type:

         ./viscaptz --setobsurl "websocket URL"   # e.g. ws://127.0.0.1:4455/
         ./viscaptz --setobspass "thePassword"

+Tricaster:
-If you are using a Tricaster switcher as your tally source, you must store its IP address.
+    If you are using a Tricaster switcher as your tally source, you must also provide its IP address.
 To do this, type:

         ./viscaptz --settricasterip "IP address"

+Panasonic camera:
-If you are using a Panasonic IP camera's pan, tilt, or zoom control, you must store its IP address.
-To do this type:
+    If you are using a Panasonic IP camera's pan, tilt, or zoom control or are using it as a tally source, you must provide its IP address.
+To do this, type:

         ./viscaptz --setcameraip "IP address"

 CANBus Configuration: